H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 ### 5.5 Embedding Model and Dimensionality

-In the RAG stack under analysis, Ms. Jarvis uses a sentence‑embedding model with 384‑dimensional outputs (for example, a SentenceTransformer such as `all-MiniLM-L6-v2`) as the primary text embedding channel.
-A simple inspection script confirms the dimensionality of the embedding vectors; this dimension defines the ambient dimension of the main `H_text` component for text‑based collections.
+In the RAG stack under analysis, Ms. Jarvis uses a sentence‑embedding model with 384‑dimensional outputs as the primary text embedding channel.
+The deployed Chroma catalog shows collections such as `conversation_history` and `learner` configured with dimension 384 in the internal `collections` table, confirming the ambient dimension of the main `H_text` component for text‑based collections.

 Any Chroma collection that stores embeddings produced by this model must be configured to accept 384‑dimensional vectors.
 This requirement applies both to general semantic collections and to GeoDB‑derived collections, which use consistent text embeddings for feature descriptions, attribute summaries, and linked narrative content.

 In the examined deployment:

-- GeoDB‑derived `geodb*` collections are embedded at the standard dimensionality and aliased into corresponding `gedb*` collections.
+- GIS‑derived `*_attrs` collections that hold feature descriptions and attribute summaries are embedded at this standard dimensionality.
-- Several general semantic collections, including portions of `mountainshares_knowledge`, `thesis_materials`, and older memory collections, hold complete document and metadata records, with embedding backfill either completed or in progress as documented in the system registry.
+- The Ms. Jarvis–specific general corpora (`gbim_msjarvis_corpus`, `msjarvis_hilbertspace`, `msjarvis_learner_corpus`, `research_history`) exist but have zero embeddings, making 384‑dimensionality a declared standard for these domains rather than an empirically populated fact in this snapshot.

 The chapter therefore treats 384‑dimensional embeddings as the standard for the main semantic channel, while recognizing that additional channels or model upgrades may be introduced in future, along with corresponding schema and migration procedures.